16 Most Common Stainless Steel Grades [Explained]

 Austenitic Chromium-Nickel Alloys

-Classified in 300 series, austenitic alloys are the most frequently used types of stainless steel.
+Classified in the 300 series, austenitic alloys are the most frequently used types of stainless steel.
 They tend to have 16-30% chromium and 2-20% nickel.
 The high chromium and nickel content compared to other steel alloys gives them enhanced corrosion and wear resistance.

-Although they tend to be non-magnetic, some austenitic (depending on the composition) become magnetic after cold working.
+Although they tend to be non-magnetic, some austenitic (depending on the composition) steels become magnetic after cold working.
 Here is the breakdown of the most common varieties of austenitic stainless steel.

 10. Grade 301